Tresillo (rhythm): Cinquillo-Tresillo in the French Antilles

 Bélé (also called belair) was developed in rural Martinique and is played on a drum of the same name.
-The drum is played by two performers: one straddles the drum, playing on the drumhead with both hands and a foot (which is used to dampen and undampen the drumhead in order to produce different pitches); the other performer uses a pair of sticks (called tibwa) to beat out characteristic and intricate cross-rhythms on the side of the drum.
+The drum is played by two performers: one straddles the drum, playing on the drumhead with both hands and a foot (which is used to dampen and dry the drumhead in order to produce different pitches); the other performer uses a pair of sticks (called tibwa) to beat out characteristic and intricate cross-rhythms on the side of the drum.

 In bélé, the cinquillo-tresillo is beat out by the tibwa, but it translates very well to the chacha (a maracas) when the rhythms are applied for playing biguine music.
 The biguine, a modern form of bélé, is accompanied by call-and-response singing and by dancing.
 The tibwa rhythm also provided inspiration for the chouval bwa and then for zouk (two Antillean popular music).